open5gs/open5gs/docs/_docs/guide/04-setting-up-kamailio-IMS.md

 head_inline: "<style> .blue { color: blue; } </style>"
 ---

-Setting up Kamailio IMS in OpenStack VM and connecting P-CSCF of Kamailio IMS with PCRF of NextEPC (Running on another OpenStak VM) - Install from deb packages
+Setting up Kamailio IMS in OpenStack VM and connecting P-CSCF of Kamailio IMS with PCRF of Open5GS (Running on another OpenStak VM) - Install from deb packages
 {: .blue}